thingsym/vaw/readme.md

 **VAW** will build a WordPress which has been processed in a variety of settings and data.

-You can verify the test/real data on WordPress.
+You can verify the test data or real data on WordPress.
 VAW will realize building of WordPress synchronized with the data and files in the production environment.

 * Install specified version WordPress Core
 * Install WordPress Core in Your Language